Internal structure and its connection with thermodynamics and dynamics in black holes: Charged 4D EGB black hole

-It is obvious from Eq.~(\ref{consextr}) that the existence of horizons requires the condition, $a\le 1-Q^2$, which gives the upper bound, $a=1-Q^2$, see the grey curve in Fig.~\ref{Fig: The region of $a$ 2}.
-When $a$ takes its minimum, $a_{\rm min}=-\frac{1}{2}$, $|Q|$ takes its maximum, $|Q|_{\rm max}=\sqrt{\frac{3}{2}}$.
-Moreover, Eqs.~(\ref{constcom}) and (\ref{constcom2}) determine the lower bound, $a=-\frac{4}{27}Q^6$, see the red curve in Fig.~\ref{Fig: The region of $a$ 2}.
+see the brown curve in Fig.~\ref{Fig: The region of $a$ 2}.
 In other words, we can fix the physical region of $Q$ and $a$ by combining the constraints Eqs.~(\ref{constcom}), (\ref{constcom2}), and (\ref{consextr}), and depict it in Fig.~\ref{Fig: The region of $a$ 2}, where it is clear that $a<-\frac{1}{2}$ is beyond this physical region.

-As a result, the metric of the charged 4D EGB black hole is non-singular when $Q$ and $a$ take values within the grey area in Fig.~\ref{Fig: The region of $a$ 2}.
+As a result, the metric function of the charged 4D EGB black hole is finite everywhere when $|Q|$ and $a$ take values within the gray area in Fig.~\ref{Fig: The region of $a$ 2}.